 We value the practice of fair labour.
 As a family business, we consider all our employees as part of the family and treat them like that.
 95% of our workforce with experience of 10 years stayed with us and plans to stay.
 We attract talent from local area as well as from all over the country.
 Those values are being extended not only to our own employees, but to our partners and suppliers as well.
-We have practices in places to confirm and verify the fair treatment of labour in all the mines of raw materials.
+We have practices in place to confirm and verify the fair treatment of labour in all the mines of raw materials.

 As much as we try to verify the origin of materials and the practice of fair labour with respect to human rights, we also urge our customers to take that into consideration when choosing which material to supply.
-As a family business, we are terrified and truly disappointed to find out about horrible circumstance that labourers must work in some stone quarries, with child labour as not an exception.
-We do encourage our customers, to make a choice not only for sustainable and environmentally friendly products, but also to make a conscience choice with respect to other families from all over the world.
+As a family business, we are terrified and truly disappointed to find out about horrible circumstances that labourers must work in some stone quarries, with child labour as not an exception.
+We do encourage our customers, to make a choice not only for sustainable and environmentally friendly products, but also to make a conscious choice with respect to other families from all over the world.

 Land Use Intensification

 Making effective use of local resources to carry out efficient production, reasonable distribution of factory zones, and optimised workmanship mean that the land area is being used to get the maximum input-output ratio, and that it meets with investment intensity, improves land allocation and utilisation efficiency, and improves the level of intensification of land utilisation.

 Daily production of approximately 70,000 square metres of ceramic tiles, smart factory with total investments of nearly 300 Million AUD, occupying a space of 530,000 m2, with intelligent features and automation of production lines such as 6 lines of production per term, equipped with 10 digital HD inkjet printers, large tonnage continuous ball mills, full body material spreaders, large tonnage presses, extra-large and wide natural gas roller kilns, intelligent mechanical arms, and automated packaging machines that are in line with “Made in China 2025” strategy.